Cst2989/neciudan-dev-new/src/content/post/building-substack-subscription.md

 - Integration with your existing site design
 - Valuable learning experience

-The entire implementation took about 3 hours and has been running smoothly for months.
+The entire implementation took about 3 hours and has been running smoothly.
 Sometimes, the simplest solution is the best one - you don't always need complex infrastructure to solve a straightforward problem.

 Want to see it in action?
 Try subscribing to my newsletter using any of the forms on this page! 😉

-The complete code is available on my GitHub, and you're welcome to use it for your own projects.
+The complete code is available <a href="https://github.com/Cst2989/neciudan-dev-new/tree/main" target="_blank">on my GitHub</a>, and you're welcome to use it for your own projects.